-Legacy host membership reports in the SSM group range are discarded.

-To use this command, you must be in a user group associated with a task group that includes the proper task IDs.
-If you suspect user group assignment is preventing you from using a command, contact your AAA administrator for assistance.

-PIM-SSM requires the use of IGMPv3 (IPv4) or MLD (IPv6) to determine local memberships.
-Under normal operating conditions, IGMP and MLD discard older version group membership reports for groups in the SSM group range.
-This means that a host with a legacy group membership protocol is unable to receive data from a PIM-SSM source.

-The ssm map static command maps an older group membership report to a set of PIM-SSM sources.
+Syntax Description source-address PIM-SSM source address to be used to create a static mapping. access-list ACL specifying the groups to be used to create a static mapping.
+Command Default Legacy host membership reports in the SSM group range are discarded.
+Command Modes IGMP VRF configuration 1 MLD configuration Command History Release Modification Release 3.7.0 This command was introduced.
+Usage Guidelines u must be in a user group associated with a task group that includes appropriate task ignment is preventing you from using a command, contact your AAA administrator operating conditions, IGN e of IGMPv3 (IPv4) or MLD (IPv6) to determine local memberships.
+Under normal AP and MLD discard older version group membership reports for groups in the SSM that a host with a legacy group membership protocol is unable to receive data from The ssm map static command maps an older group membership report to a set of PIM-SSM sources.
 If the ACL associated with a configured source accepts the SSM group, then that source is included in its set of sources for the SSM group.

-ssm map static
+Task ID Task ID Operations multicast read, write static-group

-The following example shows PIM-SSM mapping in IGMP routing configuration mode:
+Examples The following example shows PIM-SSM mapping in IGMP routing configuration mode:

-'''

 RP/0/RP0/CPU0:router(config) # configuration

 RP/0/RP0/CPU0:router(config) # router igmp

 RP/0/RP0/CPU0:router(config-igmp) # ssm map static 10.0.0.1 mc2

 RP/0/RP0/CPU0:router(config-igmp) #

-'''